 Mandy May is over a century and a half old and it's entirely possible that she may have sewn Union or Confederate uniforms during the American Civil War.
 She's truly a treasure from the past.

-Up until the late 1950s, all sewing machines were straight stitchers.
+Up until the late 1950s, most sewing machines were straight stitchers.
 To extend their capabilities, there was a very active industry developing elaborate attachments.
 The following are just a few examples:

 Many were developed by individual inventors.
 In a way, these attachments played the same roll for sewing machines back then that modern aps do for smart phones.